“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” -John Wanamaker

 Simply having all your online efforts labeled properly will, by process of elimination, allow you to label your offline efforts.
 You can tell your boss, “Here’s my online revenue.
 Therefore, the rest is offline.
 We used UTM’s and call tracking to track, attribute, and prove everything.”

-With proper tracking and reporting, a closed-loop data system will help you tremendously when it comes to calculating ROI in marketing.
+With proper tracking and reporting, a closed-loop data system will help you tremendously when it comes to measuring B2B marketing ROI.
 Without a closed-loop, accurate marketing data analysis isn’t possible.

 UTM’s and call tracking are a key part of automating tracking and having accurate, specific data attribution, especially for larger companies.